minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 	}

-Now that we know a string is really just a `char*`, we need to be careful it’s not `NULL`.
+Now that we know a string is really just a `char*`, we need to be careful it's not `NULL`.

 `strcmp` is short for "string compare."
-It’s a function that comes in `string.h`, which, according to the man page, returns 0 if two strings are identical, a negative number if the first string argument comes before the second string alphabetically, or a positive number if the first string
+It's a function that comes in `string.h`, which, according to the man page, returns 0 if two strings are identical, a negative number if the first string argument comes before the second string alphabetically, or a positive number if the first string